pedrohasselmann/shapeimager/README.rst

   "aux"    : Directory of auxiliary .dat or .txt files and also .obj Shape Model.

   "kern"   : Directory of NAIF/SPICE Kernels.

-  "prod"   : Directory where products and secondary data structures are stored.

   "filter" : filter name.